nikita0222/USED-CAR-PRICE-PREDICTION/README.md

 Documents attached in this folder:

-Input data file
+1. Input data file.
-jupyter notebook
+2. jupyter notebook.
-Project report
+3. Project report.
-Power point slide on how we presented the model results IEEE paper
+4. Power point slide on how we presented the model results.
+5. IEEE paper.

 How to run the code?

 Step 1.
 Please download the bmw.csv file in your local system.
 Step 2.
 Note the file path where you have saved the file.
 Step 3.
 Mention the path in the while loading the dataset.
 Step 4.
 Yes, now you are ready to run the code.